 Faculty Teaching Load Policy

-Teaching loads are determined by the respective associate dean in accordance with instructional needs.
-The range of full-time teaching loads for instructors depends upon the teaching area, number of participations, student load, administrative duties, and other variable in accordance with the State Board of Community Colleges Code.
-A full teaching load is considered in the range of 16 to 21 credit hours or 18 to 22 contact hours per semester unless otherwise approved.
-Beyond the teaching load, a full-time faculty load includes office hours, committee work, student advising, and other duties as assigned.
+Teaching loads are determined by the respective dean in accordance with instructional needs.
+The range of full-time teaching loads for instructors depends upon the teaching area, number of preparations, student load, administrative duties, and other variables in accordance with the State Board of Community Colleges Code.
+A full teaching load is considered in the range of 16 to 21 credit hours or 18 to 22 contact hours per week each semester unless otherwise approved.
+Beyond the teaching load, a full-time faculty load includes office hours, committee work, student mentoring, and other duties as assigned.

 Faculty Teaching Load Procedures

-Teaching load: The normal range of hours per semester is 18 to 22 contact hours.
-In situations where normally required office and advising hours may not be applicable (namely, instructors whose full-time duty station is at Albemarle Correctional Institute and the Cosmetology Program), the teaching load shall be 22 to 30 contact hours.
-Teaching loads are approved by the Associate Vice President.
+Teaching load: The normal range of hours per semester is 16 to 21 credit hours or 18 to 22 contact hours.
+In situations where normally-required office hours are not applicable (for example, instructors whose full-time duty station is at Albemarle Correctional Institute), the teaching load shall be 22 to 30 contact hours.
+Teaching loads are determined by the Dean and approved by the Associate Vice President.

 Teaching overload: An overload will be considered anything above the maximum contact hours listed above in one semester.
 In determining overload factors, credit hours will be counted for courses which include a seminar component.